 This is the Triple Gem Residential Meditation Retreat.
-Bhante Sati will lead this meditation retreat with guest teacher Bhikkhu Bodhi, by discussing the Buddha’s teachings and practices on purifying the mind.
+Bhante Sati will lead this meditation retreat with discussing the Buddha’s teachings and practices on purifying the mind.
 These teachings offer insight and methods on how to purify the mind and support one to live a healthy and peaceful lifestyle.

 We want you to commit for the entire retreat.